-The 2017 Report of the UNSR on FreeEx sets out obligations of states under article 19.
-States may not interfere with, or in any way restrict, the holding of opinions, unless there are instances that warrant restriction – which must be provided by law and necessary for the respect of the rights or reputations of others, or for the protection of national security or public order, or public health or moral.
-States are also under an obligation to take steps to protect individuals from undue interference with human rights when committed by private actors, including taking appropriate steps to prevent, investigate, punish and redress private actors’ abuse.
-Such steps include the adoption and implementation of legislative, judicial, administrative, educative and other appropriate measures that require or enable businesses to respect freedom of expression, and, where private sector abuses occur, access to an effective remedy.
+The 2017 Report of the UNSR on FreeEx sets out states’ obligations under article 19 of the ICCPR.
+States may not interfere with, or in any way restrict, the holding of opinions, unless there are instances that warrant restriction – which must be provided by law and necessary for the respect of the rights or reputations of others, or for the protection of national security or public order, or public health or morals.
+States are also under an obligation to take steps to protect individuals from undue interference with human rights when committed by private actors, including taking appropriate steps to prevent, investigate, punish, and redress private actors’ abuse.
+Such steps include the adoption and implementation of legislative, judicial, administrative, educative, and other appropriate measures that require or enable businesses to respect freedom of expression, and, where private sector abuses occur, access to an effective remedy.

 In the African context, article 9 of the African Charter provides that: